codeready-toolchain/toolchain-e2e/test/e2e/sandbox-ui/README.md

     - to easily manage it, you can run `nvm use 22`
 3. Ensure you have `yarn` installed
 4. Make sure you can log in at <https://sso.devsandbox.dev/auth/realms/sandbox-dev/account> using your SSO_USERNAME and SSO_PASSWORD
-5. Make sure you do not have any toolchain resources deployed on your cluster
+5. Make sure you have toolchain resources deployed on your cluster

 ### Running UI E2E Tests locally